Azure/static-web-apps-cli/readme.md

 ## Deploy to Azure Static Web Apps

-The CLI can also be used to deploy your app to Azure Static Web Apps.
-To do so, you will use the `swa deploy` command.
-In order to deploy your app to Azure Static Web Apps, you need to provide a Deployment Token.
-You can create a Deployment Token by following the instructions.
+The CLI can also be used to deploy an app to Azure Static Web Apps using the command: `swa deploy`.
+A **Deployment Token** is required in order to make a deployment.
+You can access your Deployment Token by following the instructions.

 ### Deployment token

 A deployment token is required to deploy to Azure Static Web Apps.
 You can get a token from the [Azure portal](https://portal.azure.com/): **Home → Static Web App → Your Instance → Overview → Manage deployment token**

-Or using the Azure CLI:
+If you are using the [Azure CLI](https://aka.ms/azcli), you can get the deployment token of your project using the following command:

 ```bash
 az staticwebapp secrets list --name <application-name> --query "properties.apiKey"
 ```

-You can the use that value with the `--deployment-token <token>`, or you can create an environment variable called `SWA_CLI_DEPLOYMENT_TOKEN` and set it to the deployment token.
+You can then use that value with the `--deployment-token <token>`, or you can create an environment variable called `SWA_CLI_DEPLOYMENT_TOKEN` and set it to the deployment token.

+**IMPORTANT:** Don't store the deployment token in a public repository.
+It should be kept secret!

-### Deploying a static app to Azure Static Web Apps
+### Deploying a front-end app to Azure Static Web Apps

-Deploying the current folder to Azure Static Web Apps by running the following command:
+You can deploy a front-end application (without an API) from the current folder to Azure Static Web Apps by running the following command:

 ```bash
 swa deploy --deployment-token <token>
 ```

+> Note: the current folder must contain the static content of your app to be deployed!

-Deploying a specific folder to Azure Static Web Apps by running the following command:
+You can also deploy the front-end application from a specific folder by providing the `--output-location` option:

 ```bash
 swa deploy --output-location ./my-dist --deployment-token <token>
 ```

-### Deploying a static app and an API to Azure Static Web Apps
+### Deploying a front-end app and an API to Azure Static Web Apps

-Deploying a static app and an API to Azure Static Web Apps by running the following command:
+To deploy both the front-end app and an API to Azure Static Web Apps, use the following command:

 ```bash
 swa deploy --output-location ./my-dist --api-location ./api --deployment-token <token>